-2.7 Deployments
+2.7 Daisy Chain Deployments

-"ing" is a technique of pointing one MBG at another that can work around certain bandwidth and routing restrictions.
+"Daisy Chaining" is a technique of pointing one MBG at another that can work around certain bandwidth and routing restrictions.
 The servers are configured such that all traffic between the sets and ICPs traverses all MBG servers in series, like following links in a chain.

-A "ed" MBG is one that is configured to accept all incoming requests (authentication is disabled) and pass them "upstream" to another MBG, where the standard authentication is performed.
+A "Daisy chained" MBG is one that is configured to accept all incoming requests (authentication is disabled) and pass them "upstream" to another MBG, where the standard authentication is performed.